-(Editor’s note: Former Correctional Officer William Conroy, who worked at San Quentin from 1903 to 1907, described life in prison for a new inmate.
+(Editor’s note: Former Correctional Officer William Conroy, who worked at San Quentin from 1903 to 1907, described life in prison for a new arrival.
 The story was published in the Santa Cruz Evening News, Dec.
 18, 1911.
 This was the first story of a short series Conroy wrote for the newspaper.
 At the time it was published, Conroy worked for the Santa Cruz Fire Department.
 Later, he was also a deputy sheriff for the county.
 Inside CDCR will publish his series, as originally written.)

 By William Conroy, former correctional officer